An Introduction to Geometric Topology: Laminations

-A \emph{weight system} on a train track $\tau\subset S_g$ is the assignment of a non-negative real number, called \emph{weight}, to each branch of $\tau$, such that at every vertex the \emph{switch condition} holds: the sum of the weights on the left branches equals the sum of the weights at the right branches.
+A \emph{weight system} on a train track $\tau\subset S_g$ is the assignment of a non-negative real number, called \emph{weight}, to each branch of $\tau$, such that at every vertex the \emph{switch condition} holds: the sum of the weights on the left branches should be equal to the sum of the weights on the right branches.

 Let $w$ be an \emph{integral} weight system, that is one whose weights are all integers.
 The integral weight system $w$ determines a closed 1-manifold in $S_g$ as follows: replace every branch with weight $a$ with $a$ parallel copies of it, and pair all the branches at every switch in the obvious way (this is possible thanks to the switch condition).